cns-iu/map4sci/README.md

 # map4sci

+## Introduction

 Welcome to the implementation of the graph algorithm that uses a multi-level tree-based approach for interactive graph visualization with semantic zoom, also known as ZMLT.
 This project is based on a research paper which can be found at the link provided in the project description.

 The ZMLT algorithm is designed to provide an efficient and interactive way to visualize large graphs by using a multi-level tree-based approach.
 This approach is particularly useful for graphs with complex structures, where traditional force-directed layout algorithms may not produce the desired results.

-This implementation of the ZMLT algorithm uses three layout algorithms - [BatchTree implementation](https://github.com/khaled-rahman/BatchTree), [CG](https://github.com/cns-iu/map4sci-CG), and [DELG](https://github.com/cns-iu/map4sci-DELG) - to generate layouts for the input graphs.
+This implementation of the ZMLT algorithm uses three layout algorithms - [BatchTree](https://github.com/cns-iu/map4sci-BatchTree), [CG](https://github.com/cns-iu/map4sci-CG), and [DELG](https://github.com/cns-iu/map4sci-DELG) - to generate layouts for the input graphs.
 These algorithms are known for their efficiency and ability to handle large graphs.

 The ZMLT algorithm also provides semantic zoom functionality, which enables users to zoom in and out of the graph while maintaining the integrity of the graph structure.
 This functionality is especially useful when exploring large graphs that have multiple levels of detail.